fpsvogel/aoc/README.md

 These are my Advent of Code solutions in Ruby.

 The included CLI utility is based on [AoC-rb](https://github.com/Keirua/aoc-cli), with modifications.
-There are two commands:
+Here are all the commands:

-- `aoc bootstrap YEAR DAY`
+- `aoc bootstrap YEAR [DAY]`
   - Downloads the input and instructions files for the given day.
   - Creates a source file and a spec file for the given day.
   - Downloads other people's solutions, from these repos: